denisecammarota/covid-corr-paper/README.md

 ```

 -  The `data` folder contains two subfolders with raw and processed data.
 The `raw` data folder is not found on the repository, since it contains the total cases file, whose size is too big to be uploaded to GitHub.
 The `processed` subfolder contains processed cases and time series data.
-- The `docs` folder contains markdown files.
+- The `docs` folder contains markdown and html files.
 In this case, the resulting report can be found in this folder.
 - The `fct` folder contains custom R functions in order to process and analyze the data.
 - The `figs` folder contains figures obtained from data analysis.
 - The `outputs` folder contains important outputs generated from our scripts.
 In this case, the time series of provinces with the corresponding information on provinces names and dates, along with the correlations and lags matrices can be found here.